 This site explains our background, and sets out how we work as a Trust.

 We hope that you find it informative, but please feel free to contact me if you would like any further details.

 TOGETHER, A PLACE TO THRIVE

 Hope Sentamu Learning Trust presents opportunities and expectations that promote success.
-In a world of turmoil we are able to offer schools the opportunity to concentrate on teaching and learning, providing you with peace of mind as we look after everything else.
+In these challenging times, we are able to offer schools the opportunity to concentrate on teaching and learning, providing you with peace of mind as we look after everything else.

-We always try to meet individual needs by getting to know our children very well as this helps them to thrive and develop.
-By being able to share some really good practice, see examples of how others work and tap in to contacts that other staff have throughout the Trust, we’ve seen a really positive impact on children’s education and general wellbeing.
+We meet individual needs by getting to know our children very well as this helps them to thrive and develop.
+By being able to share some really good practice, see examples of how others work and collaborate with staff throughout the Trust, we’ve seen a really positive impact on children’s education and wellbeing.

 WORKING IN COLLABORATION